sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc_encoder_2/README.md

 - Motor pin 1 (blue) and motor pin 2 (green) to the CRICKIT DC motor 1 terminals
-- Encoder +ve (yellow) to Circuit Playround 3.3V
+- Encoder +ve (yellow) to Circuit Playground 3.3V
-- Encoder A (orange) to Circuit Playround A2
+- Encoder A (orange) to Circuit Playground A2
-- Encoder -v (brown) to Circuit Playround GND
+- Encoder -v (brown) to Circuit Playground GND

 Right motor:

 - Motor pin 1 (blue) and motor pin 2 (green) to the CRICKIT DC motor 2 terminals
-- Encoder +ve (yellow) to Circuit Playround 3.3V
+- Encoder +ve (yellow) to Circuit Playground 3.3V
-- Encoder A (orange) to Circuit Playround A3
+- Encoder A (orange) to Circuit Playground A3
-- Encoder -v (brown) to Circuit Playround GND
+- Encoder -v (brown) to Circuit Playground GND

 ## Notes

 - Compared to `crickit_circuit_playround_bluefruit_dc_encoder`, the encoders
-  are now connected directly to the Circuit Playround board, rather than to the CRICKIT, this lets us use interrupts to read the encoder signals rather than needing to poll
+  are now connected directly to the Circuit Playground board, rather than to the CRICKIT, this lets us use interrupts to read the encoder signals rather than needing to poll
 - The lowest PWM rate that works smoothly for these motors in 26 HZ;